agentic reviews

 Push review into the agent's commit loop, not the pull request.
 Reviewer-agents you control return structured verdicts on every diff — and an approval is a cryptographic attestation, bound to the diff, that anything downstream can verify by signature alone.
+In the trusted shapes the verdict itself is signed by a stamp server you deploy, so forging a review means forging a server signature.
 Accuracy is settled in the loop, so the PR is free to be about alignment — the part that actually needs a human.

 stamp · ed25519 signing · three deployment shapes, one review flow// the review cycle